DgZiga/MapGenerator/README.md

 A rule is defined strict when it allows for a low number of tiles.
 A common example would be multi-tiled structures, such as houses or tall trees in the base pokémon games: the tile of the tree trunk will only ever allow the tree top to be above it.

 Such strict rules considerably raise the risk of [contradictions](#contradictions) arising during WFC and must be planned for accordingly.
-More research is needed on how exactly to optimize a tileset for these rules.
+In the current implementation, this is handled by [brush softness](#brush-softness).

 #### Interaction with Superpositions and rules
 Superposition interactions with rules can be encoded as bitwise operations